hakenr/CloudDevelopment/README.md

 	![Storage Account New Blob Container](images/StorageAccount-NewBlobContainer.png)

-1. Install `Windows.AzureStorage` NuGet package to both WebApplication and WebJob projects in your solution.
+1. Install `Microsoft.Azure.Storage.Blob` NuGet package to both WebApplication and WebJob projects in your solution.

 1. In your Web Application, add a simple form which uploads a file to the blob container you created earlier.
 	1. Add *FileUpload* control and a *Button* to your `Default.aspx` page